annahosanna/reactor-http3-experiment/README.md

 - Chrome triggers an ssl error when requesting a page if a certificate is not trusted (such as the first visit to the site, using the refresh button, or when the Alt-Svc h2 ma expires) but not by following a link on the site; however, despite the server error, the correct content is returned via http/2 instead.

-3. Still do not know which QUIC token handler is in use (Reactor QUIC includes an insecure token handler, so I do not know if a secure token handler is in use).
+3. Still do not know which QUIC token handler is in use (Netty QUIC includes an insecure token handler, so I do not know if a secure token handler is in use).
 4. I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.
 Adding `link` to the header as in `<!DOCTYPE html><html><head><link rel="icon" href="data:,"/></head><body></body></html>` also prevents it from loading.

 ## Basics of HTTP/3